incodehq/incode-platform/README.md

                 ...,\
                 org.isisaddons.module.command.dom,\
                 ...

-    isis.services = ...,\
-                org.isisaddons.module.command.dom.CommandServiceJdoContributions,\
-                org.isisaddons.module.command.dom.BackgroundCommandServiceJdoContributions,\
-                ...
 </pre>

 Notes:
 * Check for later releases by searching [Maven Central Repo](http://search.maven.org/#search|ga|1|isis-module-command-dom).
-* The `CommandServiceContributions` and `BackgroundCommandServiceContributions` services are optional but recommended; see below for more information.

 For commands to be created when actions are invoked, some configuration is required.
 This can be either on a case-by-case basis, or globally:

-* by default no action is treated as being a command unless it has explicitly annotated using `@Command`.
+* by default no action is treated as being a command unless it has explicitly annotated using `@Action(command=CommandReification.ENABLED)`.
 This is the option used in the example app described above.

 * alternatively, commands can be globally enabled by adding a key to `isis.properties`: